Mobility-Based-Infrastructure-Using-ML/MobiusML/README.md

 If our image is 127x127, we can make an input tensor of size 127x127x3, the 3 here is to hold the red, green, and blue values.
 So we're done right?
 Not quite...
 #### The fantastic World of Mobilenets
-We can improve the performance of the model by using a pre-trained[Mobilenet](https://medium.com/@sumit.arora/training-a-neural-network-using-mobilenets-in-tensorflow-for-image-classification-on-android-14f2792f64c1).
+We can improve the performance of the model by using a pre-trained [Mobilenet](https://medium.com/@sumit.arora/training-a-neural-network-using-mobilenets-in-tensorflow-for-image-classification-on-android-14f2792f64c1).
 > MobileNets do not provide as good of an accurate model as produced by a full-fledged deep neural network.
 However, the accuracy is surprisingly very high and good enough for many applications.

 Mobilenets were invented by Google and basically allow us to outsource most of our model's computations to an existing, trained classifier.